Req/tertim/README.md

 Tertim is a simple terminal timer that essentially clones `termdown` in JavaScript to avoid `pip` installations.
 It's not as good as termdown, but it's good enough for me!

+*NOTE: while developing different output formatting, the `-t` flag is disabled for now.*

 ## Installation

 ```bash